CaseyKim-01/QA-Engineering/Guru99 QA Basics.md

 - ex) Login System (possible cases: valid ID, invalid ID, empty ID and click Login...)
 - meant to be developer's work but testers usually do it

+## System Testing
+- System testing is the next stage after unit testing
+- It is about testing the system as a whole, just how a user would use the software
+- ex) Login -> check balance -> transfer money -> Logout

+## Acceptance Testing
+- done at the client's location by the clients
+- purpose: check whether the software meets their requirements, not to find defects
+- 1) alpha testing - done by a small set of employees
+- 2) beta testing - done by a small set of real customers